TrueNASTrueNAS Nightly Development Documentation

 • SSH - Select to use an SSH configuration for the rsync task.
 The remote system must have SSH enabled.
 The host system needs an established SSH connection to the remote for the rsync task.
 SSH displays more settings.

-• Remote Host(Required) Enter the IP address or host name of the remote system that stores the copy.
+• Remote Host(Required) Enter the IP address or host name and domain of the remote system.
 Use the format username@remote_host if the user name differs on the remote host.
-Or enter the IP address for the remote system.

 Remote Module Name(Required) If Rsync Mode is set to Module, specify the name of the module on the remote rsync server.
 Define at least one module per rsyncd.conf(5) on the remote rsync server.
 Enter the Module Name exactly as it appears on the remote system.

-Connect usingSelect the connection method from the dropdown list.
+Connect using(Required) If Rsync Mode is set to SSH, select the connection method from the dropdown list.
 Options are:

 • SSH private key stored in user’s home directory - If selected, the user entered in User must have an SSH private key added and stored in the home directory for the user.
 Create the SSH connection and keypair, download the keys, then add the private key to the user in the UI and to the home directory either from the Shell using Linux CLI commands or while in an SSH session with the system.